tanvir108115/huffmand_encoder_decoder/README.md

 ## Future scopes:
 1. Add multithreadig for decompression also.
-2. Save file format information in bin file so that decompress function can recognise automatically.
+2. Save file format information in bin file so that decompress function can recognise that automatically.